Red Zebra Cichlid Care Guide: The Classic Mbuna for Beginners

 Spawning Behavior

 When ready to breed, the male intensifies his coloration and begins displaying near his territory.
-He clears a spawning site — usually a flat rock or depression in the substrate — and courts passing females with vigorous body shaking and fin displays.
+He clears a spawning site.
+A flat rock or depression in the substrate.
+And courts passing females with vigorous body shaking and fin displays.
 The receptive female follows him to the site, where she deposits eggs a few at a time and immediately scoops them into her mouth.

 Mouthbrooding & Fry Care